canonical/prompting-client/docs/running-the-scripted-client.md

 - `available-permissions`: the ordered list of available permissions seen in the prompt

 ### Reply templates
+If you wish the client to send a reply for a particular prompt then you should provide a reply template under the `reply` field of prompt case.
+This is the expected default behaviour of the client.
+In order to expect that a certain prompt be observed as part of the sequence but _not_ send a reply you must explicitly provide `"reply": null` rather than simply omitting the key.

-The only required fields for a reply template are the `action` (allow or deny) and `lifespan` (single, session, forever or timespan).
+When providing a reply template, the only required fields are the `action` (allow or deny) and `lifespan` (single, session, forever or timespan).
 If `lifespan` is set to timespan then the optional `duration` field must also be provided.